pkbparesh15/Apex-Specialist-Solution/README.md

 ## Automated Record Creation

-1.Go to the App Launcher -> Search How We Roll Maintenance -> click on Maintenance Requests -> click on first case -> click Details -> change the type Repair to Routine Maintenance -> select Origin = Phone -> Vehicle = select Teardrop Camper , save it.
+1.Go to the App Launcher ->
+Search How We Roll Maintenance -> click on Maintenance Requests -> click on first case -> click Details -> change the type Repair to Routine Maintenance -> select Origin = Phone ->
+Vehicle = select Teardrop Camper ,
+save it.

+2.Feed ->Close Case
-2.Feed -> Close Case = save it..
+save it..

-3.Go to the Object Manager -> Maintenance Request ->Field & Relationships ->New ->Lookup Relationship -> next -> select Equipment ->next -> Field Label = Equipment ->next->next->next -> save it .
+3.Go to the Object Manager ->
+Maintenance Request ->
+Field & Relationships ->
+New ->Lookup Relationship ->
+next ->
+select Equipment ->
+next ->
+Field Label = Equipment ->
+next->next->next ->
+save it .

 4.Now go to the developer console use below code.